remynewton/Test-Automation-Homework-Week-6/README.md

 }
 ```

-I also added 2 lambda functions from utils to Jail.java:
+I also added 2 lambda functions from utils to Jail.java as well as a collection streaming under removeInmate:

 ```
 package com.laba.solvd.hw.Jail;